The fight against hunger – Our food security program

 Climate change, access to arable land, and even ethnicity are major factors limiting agricultural productivity in Asia.
 In the Mekong Delta, one of Asia’s largest food bowls, saltwater intrusion is destroying formerly fertile rice paddies and impacting the food security and livelihoods of millions.
 We therefore work with marginalised communities to develop climate-adapted agriculture and aquaculture, support farmers’ cooperatives, and diversify families’ income streams so they are not dependent on subsistence agriculture to survive.

 Climate change is an existential threat to many low-lying Pacific Island nations, impacting every aspect of life, including food security and nutrition.
 Saltwater intrusion, drought, and extreme weather events all impact agricultural production.
 Our work in the Pacific therefore focuses on increasing farmers’ access to fresh water for irrigation, developing kitchen gardens, and educating families about nutrition and food preparation.

-Partner with us on food security programs
+Partner with us from Australia on food security programs

 Support our food security programs

 Donate now to help vulnerable communities fight against hunger and malnutrition.